Parallel Programming Workshop: Distributed and shared memory parallelization with MPI and OpenMP

 Academic participants (i.e., members of universities or public research institutions) from Europe or PRACE countries: Please apply through the PATC web page.
 After your registration, you will receive an automated "congratulations"-email about your successful registration.
 This email implies that you have a guaranteed seat in the course and you should organize your travel.

-All other participants (not from academia, or from outside Europe), please apply through this online registration form.
+All other participants (not from academia, or from outside Europe), or if the PATC web page is temporarily unavailable, please apply through this online registration form.

 Course number is 2014-PAR.